Zane C. Hodges: Life

 Hodges was reared in Chambersburg, Pennsylvania, and came to Dallas, Texas in the fall of 1954 after receiving a bachelor's degree from Wheaton College.
 He received a master of theology degree from Dallas Theological Seminary in 1958.
 He then taught New Testament Greek and Exegesis (1959–1986) at Dallas Seminary and was chairman of the New Testament Department for some time.

 Hodges also served as pastor at Victor Street Bible Chapel, formerly The Old Mission in Dallas, for almost 50 years.
-Recently he was active in the Oak Cliff Bible Fellowship and the Grace Evangelical Society.
+Later in his life, he was active in the Oak Cliff Bible Fellowship and the Grace Evangelical Society.
 He was the founder and president of Kerugma Ministries.

 Theology

-Free Grace and the Lordship Salvation Controversy
+Free grace

 In the late 1980s, Hodges and John F. MacArthur presented differing views over the gospel through various books, generally known as the "Lordship salvation controversy".
-Hodges propagated the Free Grace position, which teaches that the free gift of eternal life is without cost to the believer, that it comes through simply believing in Jesus Christ and there is no need of any repentance or obedience to be followed.
+Hodges propagated the free grace position, which teaches that the free gift of eternal life is without cost to the believer, that it comes through simply believing in Jesus Christ and there is no need of any repentance or obedience to be followed.
 A distinction is recognized between believing (which results in receiving eternal life) and submission to the Lordship of Christ (which is part of the sanctification process).
-Free Grace Theology also teaches that once a person believes in Jesus Christ, they cannot lose their salvation.
+Free grace Theology also teaches that once a person believes in Jesus Christ, he cannot lose his salvation.
 MacArthur argued instead for Lordship Salvation, claiming that salvation is by faith alone, and it would lead to repentance and results in good works, and that a true Christian would not continue sinning without remorse but would instead obey God's commands to do good works.
 MacArthur viewed biblical faith as always leading to surrender and obedience, while Hodges taught that biblical faith was the conviction that something is true.